okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 {% img blog/micah_intro/micah_computers.jpg alt:"Micah Computers" width:"800" %}{: .center-image }

-After learning what I was doing with my 300 baud modem and phreaking tools, my parents sought a more wholesome outlet for my interests (one that would keep me out of jail, preferably).
+After learning of what I was doing with my 300 baud modem and phreaking tools, my parents sought a more wholesome outlet for my interests (one that would keep me out of jail, preferably).
 My father, a dentist, purchased an Osbourne 1 (CP/M for the win!) and had me help him automate his office.

 Since then, my love affair with technology has continued to develop and evolve.